genomeark/genomeark.github.io/documentation/bucket-structure.md

 It is accecptable to name the directory `assembly_MT{suffix}`, where the suffix is an underscore followed by some informative string.
-This can be useful when more than 1 mitochondrial assemblies were generated so that they can be easily differentiated from eachother.
+This can be useful when more than 1 mitochondrial assemblies were generated so that they can be easily differentiated from each other.
 Examples of informative strings are the location or institution that generated the assembly, a version, or a date.